cities in south america

 While you could easily stay put in Medellin for weeks or months without getting bored, there’s plenty to do outside the city as well.
 Here you’re at the heart of coffee country – some of the world’s best! – so take advantage by visiting a coffee farm.

-You’ll also love Guatapé – this colorful small town and the massive Peñón de Guatapé, one of the most famous landmarks in South America.
+You’ll also love Guatapé – this colorful small town and the massive Peñón de Guatapé are together one of the most famous landmarks in South America.

 colonia uruguay